yanoak/100-days-of-code/log.md

 **Today's Progress:** Hover and click navigation of network done

 **Thoughts:** The network viz tool has got most of the functionality I wanted.
-Showed my wife to see if the UI was intuitive and she seemed really confused to gotta work on that.
+Showed my wife to see if the UI was intuitive and she seemed really confused, so gotta work on that.

 **Link to work:** [Jade Companies Network](https://github.com/yanoak/jade-company-network/commit/3a605ee379a9a45514fee3d85ac92ad258a29d20)